 Dinosaur Ridge Trail

-This National Natural Landmark is the site of more than 300 dinosaur tracks, with 250 at the main tracksite, and is now ranked by paleontologists as #1 dinosaur tracksite in America.
-This is also the location of the world’s first Stegosaurus fossil discovery!
-A quarter of a million visitors explored Dinosaur Ridge in 2021, helping us fulfill our dual missions of education and fossil preservation.
+This National Natural Landmark is the site of more than 300 fossil tracks and is now ranked by paleontologists as #1 dinosaur tracksite in America.
+Dinosaur Ridge is also the location of the world’s first Stegosaurus fossil discovery!

-The Dinosaur Ridge Trail is a paved section of West Alameda Parkway, which is open to pedestrians, bicyclists, and hikers, and closed to motorized traffic.
-The site is world-famous for its Cretaceous period tracks and Jurassic period bones and remarkable geologic features.
-With more than 15 fossil and geologic sites, each marked by interpretive signage, that can be accessed by foot, bike, or guided bus tour, there is nothing in the world like it.
-Walking the Ridge Trail takes 1-2 hours and is just over two miles round-trip on an inclined paved road.
+The Dinosaur Ridge Trail is a paved section of West Alameda Parkway.
+It is open to pedestrians, bicyclists, and hikers, and closed to public motorized traffic.
+The site is world-famous for its Cretaceous Period tracks and Jurassic Period bones and remarkable geologic features.
+More than 15 fossil and geologic sites are marked by interpretive signage, and can be accessed by foot, bike, or guided bus tour, there is nothing in the world like it.

 Construction of West Alameda Parkway was finished in 1937.
-The road cut into the Dakota Hogback uncovered rock layers with fossilized dinosaur and prehistoric crocodile footprints.
-Designated by the National Park Service as a National Natural Landmark and named by the State of Colorado as a Colorado Natural Area, Dinosaur Ridge welcomes approximately 250,000 people per year.
+The road cut into the Dakota Hogback uncovered more rock layers with fossilized dinosaur and crocodile footprints.
+Designated by the National Park Service as a National Natural Landmark in 1973, and named by the State of Colorado as a Colorado Natural Area, Dinosaur Ridge welcomes approximately 250,000 people per year.

 Virtual Tour